flavorstudios/website/README.md

 ### Autosave pipeline

 The admin blog editor now uses a dedicated autosave pipeline.
 Drafts are saved through `/api/admin/blog/drafts` with optimistic concurrency and persisted in IndexedDB while offline.
 A small status chip near the save button reflects states such as "Saving…", "Saved", "Offline" or "Sync failed" and banners clear once a sync succeeds.

+`/api/admin/blog/drafts` requires an active admin session.
+When developing locally, either sign in with an authorized admin account or set `ADMIN_BYPASS=true` in your environment to skip authentication.
+Without authorization the chip shows **Sync failed**.